cowlong/Battery-Charging-Profile-Analysis/README.md

 where $\tau=RC$ is the RC time constant.
 The maximum voltage was fixed at 3.6V based on the known maximum voltage of the battery dataset.

 MATLAB's Curve Fitting Toolbox was used to perform a nonlinear least-squares fit between the measured voltage data and the exponential model.
 The fitted time constant was constrained to remain positive, and goodness-of-fit statistics were calculated to evaluate how well the model represented the measured charging profile.

+### 3. Electrical Characteristics
+The voltage and current measurements were used to characterize the electrical behavior of the battery during the charging cycle.
+Instantaneous electrical power was calculated from the measured voltage and current using:

+$$
+P(t)=V(t)I(t)
+$$

+The resulting voltage, current, and power data were plotted against time using MATLAB subplots.
+These plots provide a visual representation of how the electrical characteristics change throughout the charging process and allow different stages of the charging profile to be identified.

+### 4. Charging and Energy Analysis
+Numerical methods were used to evaluate key characteristics of the charging process.
+The rate of voltage change was calculated using numerical differentiation to determine how quickly the battery voltage changes throughout charging.

+The total electrical energy delivered to the battery was calculated by numerically integrating the power over time:

+$$
+E=\int P(t),dt
+$$

+The MATLAB trapz function was used to approximate the area under the power-time curve.
+The charging data was also analyzed to determine the time required for the battery to reach 80% and 100% of its specified maximum voltage.

+Estimated resistive energy loss was calculated using the measured current and the battery's internal resistance.

 ### Deliverables